Center for Global Education Staff

 Denise Miller – Study Abroad Advisor

-Denise advises all students in the School of Arts and Sciences and in the School of Professional Studies on semester study abroad opportunities.
+Denise advises all semester study abroad students in the School of Arts and Sciences and the School of Professional Studies.
 She is also the designated advisor for all short-term study abroad.
-With daughters who studied abroad in Australia and Ireland, Denise experienced first-hand what the entire study abroad process entails for both students and parents.
+With daughters who studied abroad in Australia and Ireland, Denise experienced the entire study abroad process first-hand.
 Prior to her role as a Study Abroad Advisor, Denise spent six years working in the PC Off-Campus Housing Office.
 This was followed by seven years as the Administrative Coordinator in the Center for Global Education.
 As a result, Denise is well qualified to assist Providence College students with their study abroad plans.

 Anna Iadeluca – Administrative Coordinator

 Anna is the front-line resource of the Center for Global Education.
 Prior to her position in the CGE, Anna spent five years working in the PC Office of Enrollment Services.
 In her former role as a Degree Audit Specialist, Anna worked closely with the CGE.
 She assisted study abroad students and members of the faculty with the course articulation process.
-As a parent of two college students, Anna brings her understanding of the concerns and occasional apprehension felt by both parents and students alike.
+As a parent of two college students, Anna brings her understanding of the concerns and apprehension felt by parents.